mnhmilu/poc-kubernets/README.md

 [Road Map with Milestone](https://docs.google.com/spreadsheets/d/1zxBIoNyymyXTqIBEPrSyXTuE0egg7BfGt3JbsUjvN-M/edit#gid=0)

-## Learing Trail
+## Learning Trail

 [Example 4](https://github.com/mnhmilu/poc-kubernets/blob/main/poc/example-4/k8s-commands.md) [Youtube](https://www.youtube.com/watch?v=X48VuDVv0do)

 Topic: Mongo Express with Mongo DB
 ```
 Key Takeaway:
-- How to deploy Mongodb image in Kubernetes with deployment and service without exposing the external world
+- How to deploy MongoDB image in Kubernetes with deployment and service without exposing the external world
 - How to deploy MongoDB express with exposed service
 - How to use Kubernetes Config
 - How to use Kubernetes Secret